 Confusing shadow with substance is a collaborative project between artists Jo Millett and Janette Kerr, exploring a historic form of fishing in Shetland.

-The project evolved into a video and sound installation, exhibited at Shetland Museum and Archives in Lerwick in 2017.
-There are more details about the project as well as details of the exhibition and plans for exhibitions to come.
-For more on the background see the research and development of the project.
+The project evolved into a video and sound installation, exhibited at Shetland Museum & Archives in Lerwick in 2017, and toured in 2021/2022.
+There are more details about the project as well as details of the exhibition.

 Project